valkey-io/valkey/src/commands/README.md

   on the form `[VERSION, DESCRIPTION]`.
 * `"function"`: The name of the C function in Valkey's source code implementing the command.
 (Don't use it for anything else.)
-* `command_flags`: An array of flags represented as strings.
+* `"command_flags"`: An array of flags represented as strings.
 Command flags:
   * `"ADMIN"`
   * `"ALLOW_BUSY"`
   * `"ASKING"`